 Business summary

-Alphabet Inc. is a diversified technology conglomerate offering digital advertising, cloud infrastructure, and consumer platforms globally.
-The company generates revenue primarily through Google Services (search, YouTube, Android, Chrome, devices, and subscriptions), Google Cloud (infrastructure and enterprise software), and Other Bets (experimental ventures including Waymo, Verily, and Anthropic investments).
+Alphabet Inc. is a diversified technology conglomerate providing search, advertising, cloud infrastructure, and consumer devices globally.
+Its core Google Services segment generates the vast majority of revenue through search ads, YouTube, Android, Chrome, and consumer products; Google Cloud and Other Bets represent smaller but growing segments.

 Revenue mix